contextsoft/scripting/readme.txt

 manually if automatic installation failed for some reason.

-When installing for your particular version of Delphi, always choose a package with appropriate name, i.e. CtxScriptPkgD5.dpk for Delphi 5, CtxScriptPkgD6.dpk for Delphi 6, etc. These packages are located in corresponding folders, i.e. libd5, libd6, libd7, libd2005.
+When installing for your particular version of Delphi, always choose a package with appropriate name, i.e. CtxScriptPkgD7.dpk for Delphi 7, CtxScriptPkgD2006.dpk for Delphi 2006, etc. These packages are located in corresponding folders, i.e. libd7, libd2005, libd2007, etc.

 1. Install CtxScriptPkgDx.dpk, containing database independant components.